 This committee supports the setup and operation of attractions such as the petting zoos, pig races, the birthing center, the children's educational area and various public entertainment areas throughout the grounds.
 They are an important liaison between vendors, staff and the general public during Show operation.

 This committee is responsible for interviewing social service agencies and schools so that physically/developmentally challenged children and adults can attend the Show.
 This committee also is responsible for conducting the Lil' Rustlers Rodeo event and the Top Hands Horse Show.

 This committee is responsible for pre-selling all winning steers at a floor price above current market prices.
 Members also organize and conduct the Hide Party honoring the previous year's champion buyers and the pre-sale breakfast for prospective buyers.
 They also assist with the junior market steer auction.

 This committee is responsible for pre-selling all ribbon-winning barrows at a floor price above current market prices.
 They also plan and conduct the pre-sale party and assist with the junior market swine auction.

-The Ticket Services Committee is responsible for customer service and sales of Reliant Park Admission tickets and onsite carnival tickets during the Show.
-Individuals sell tickets out of the log cabins and ticket booths throughout Reliant Park and help with fulfillment of special ticket promotions.
+The Ticket Services Committee is responsible for customer service and sales of NRG Park Admission tickets and onsite carnival tickets during the Show.
+Individuals sell tickets out of the log cabins and ticket booths throughout NRG Park and help with fulfillment of special ticket promotions.